humio/kubernetes2humio/README.md

  1. Setup your data space in humio and create an ingest token
  2. Base64 encode your token by running `printf 'TOKEN' | base64` and update `fluentd/k8s/fluentd-humio-ingest-token-secret.yaml` with the value
  3. Create fluentd resources in kubernetes: `kubectl apply -f fluentd/k8s/`
+ 4. Create heapster to send metrics to humio: `kubectl apply -f heapster/`
- 4. If master nodes are not scheduleable in your cluster, also create eventer to expose control-plane events: `kubectl apply -f eventer/`
+ 5. If master nodes are not scheduleable in your cluster, also create eventer to expose control-plane events: `kubectl apply -f eventer/`
- 4. Logs start appearing in humio!
+ 6. Logs start appearing in humio!

 Node-level Forwarding
 ---------------------